Boston Bruins: The Untouchables

-There have been tremors of possible Boston Bruins activity since the 2017-18 came to a close in June, yet there is little to show for all the commotion.
+There have been tremors of possible Boston Bruins activity since the 2017-18 season came to a close in June, yet there is little to show for all the commotion.
 General manager Don Sweeney landed John Moore, Jaroslav Halak, Chris Wagner, and Joakim Nordstrom once July 1 rolled around, marking the beginning of free agency.
 These signings were minor, to say the least, filling Boston’s locker room with depth; footnotes compared to the rumors that the team was in talks with Ilya Kovalchuk and John Tavares.

 But there is a hefty transaction on the horizon.
 The Bruins need a second-line winger to play with center David Krejci and Jake DeBrusk, who had a stellar rookie year.
 Otherwise, head coach Bruce Cassidy would be forced to break up the team’s first line of Brad Marchand, Patrice Bergeron, and David Pastrnak in order to spread the scoring wealth.